r4d4m4n71s/python_env_manager/docs/implementation_plan.md

 ### Environment Class
 - Represents a Python environment with all relevant paths and properties
-- No significant changes to this class
+- No significant changes were made to this class

 ### IRunner Interface
 - Abstract base class defining the command execution interface